Awards & Funding

 The Cornell Tradition, Hunter R. Rawlings III Cornell Presidential Research Scholars, and Meinig Family Cornell National Scholars programs recognize, reward, and encourage further development of a select group of students who exemplify Cornell’s commitment to academic excellence, work and service, research and discovery, and leadership and learning.

-Explore ways to recognize the effort, creativity, and commitment of our students and alumni dedicated to promoting change in society.
-There is also funding for faculty and student-initiated service projects.
+Explore ways to recognize the effort, creativity, and commitment of our students dedicated to promoting change in society.
+There is also funding for faculty and student-initiated community engagement projects.

-- James A. Perkins Prize for Interracial & Intercultural Peace & Harmony
+- James A. Perkins Prize for Interracial & Intercultural Peace & Harmony/Student & Campus Life Diversity and Inclusion Awards

 The Perkins Prize recognizes the Cornell student, faulty, administrator, or program making the most significant contribution to furthering the ideal of university community while respecting the values of racial diversity.